 The Breach is the ultimate, covert thermal monocular that only weighs 7.4 ounces.
-Adding it to your gear or your uniform, whether it be camo or tactical, is a non-issue.
-It even features a mini-rail for mounting that many monoculars are incapable of doing.
+Adding it to your gear or your uniform, whether it be camo or police black, is a non-issue.
+It even features a mini-rail for mounting that many monoculars lack.

-However, the Breach is made for close-range work.
-It has 1-4x variable magnification and 7 palette options to best identify your suspect or game day or night.
-You’ll want to look into getting an external battery pack if you plan to be out for any decent amount of time since 90 minutes is pushing it.
+However, the Breach is made for close-range work, and I'd say inside 300 yards.
+It has 1-4x magnification and 7 palette options to best identify your suspect or game day or night.
+I strongly recommend getting an external battery pack because I really detest its battery runtime of 90 minutes.

-While this isn't the ideal hunting monocular, it's a great close-range monocular for tactical and security work.
-It has better than average specs that will support your multi-purpose nighttime needs.
-Catch the breach before it happens with a Breach monocular for a set of eyes.
+While this isn't the ideal hunting monocular, it's a great close-range monocular for professional and security work.
+It has better than average specs that will support your multi-purpose needs.
+Catch the breach before it happens with a Breach monocular.

 What to Look For in a Thermal Monocular

-Instead, we’ll clue you in on main features you must know about when searching for your monocular buy.
+I'll clue you in on main features you must know about when searching for your monocular buy.
 This list will help you determine what a fundamental feature is and what a luxury feature is.
-You can go without built-in WiFi if it means you can put your money into a high resolution and fast refresh rate monocular.

 Thermal Sensor Resolution: